johanbove/johanbove.github.io/introduction.markdown

 > Basically [everything Prof. Stephen Hawking ever said](http://www.brainyquote.com/quotes/authors/s/stephen_hawking.html)

+> “Anyone who stops learning is old, whether at twenty or eighty.
+Anyone who keeps learning stays young.
+The greatest thing in life is to keep your mind young.”
+~ Henry Ford

 > “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage — to move in the opposite direction.”
 ~ Albert Einstein